-I’m telling you, sour mix is so easy to make at home.
-It’s totally worth the little bit of effort that it takes to whip this up.
+Homemade Sweet and Sour Mix is so easy to make and so much better than store bought.
+Make some and keep it on hand to enjoy anytime!
+It's totally worth the little bit of effort that it takes to whip this up.

 I know that it might be tempting to just buy a bottle of pre-made mix from the store.
 I get it.
 It's right there, and it's ready to go.
 But trust me.
 With how easy AND how much more delicious this is, you'd be a fool to buy some.